TPGDiff: Hierarchical Triple-Prior Guided Diffusion for Image Restoration: Method

 As illustrated in Figure~\ref{fig:overview}(b), given a low-quality input $x_{\mathrm{LQ}} \in \mathbb{R}^{H \times W \times 3}$, we employ a pretrained CLIP~\citep{radford2021learning} visual encoder $E_v$ to extract global features.
 Leveraging its extensive pretraining on diverse datasets, CLIP provides robust representations that encapsulate rich global semantic and quality-related information.

-Based on these features, we introduce a degradation classifier to perform discriminative supervised learning, which outputs a degradation logits vector $\mathbf{z}_i \in \mathbb{R}^{N}$, where $N$ denotes the number of predefined degradation categories.
+Based on these features, we introduce a degradation classifier for discriminative supervised learning.
+The classifier outputs a degradation logit vector $\mathbf{z}_i \in \mathbb{R}^{N}$, where $N$ denotes the number of predefined degradation categories.
 During training, we adopt the cross-entropy loss with label smoothing:

 where $q_{i,c} = (1-\varepsilon)\mathbb{I}[c = y_i] + \varepsilon / N$ with $\varepsilon = 0.01$.
 Here, $z_{i,c}$ denotes the logit of the $i$-th sample for class $c$, and $y_i$ is the corresponding degradation label.